gmastergreatee/OneshotsGlowHack/README.md

 - Update the values in __"Offsets.h"__ file(__line 21__ to __line 25__) as displayed in the console
 - Now build the visual studio project & done.
 Off you go playing. :smile:

+For newbies in programming, let me tell you that the updated hack will be generated inside the root __"Release"__ folder

 Enjoy, have a great day!
 Cya
 gmastergreatee